EmployeeIssues.comU.S. Employee Rights in Plain English

 OSHA enforces safety and health standards primarily under the Occupational Safety and Health Act of 1970 (OSH Act or OSHA), the main Federal law that grants U.S. workers the right to work in a safe and healthy workplace.

 Private-sector and Federal postal workers are protected by the Occupational Safety and Health Administration.
-Many private-sector workers are also protected by OSHA-approved state-equivalent agencies, as are state and local public-sector workers.
+Many private-sector workers are also protected by OSHA-approved state-equivalent agencies.

 Should an employer under OSHA's jurisdiction allegedly violate a safety and health standard, OSHA has the power to conduct a workplace inspection.